mattheww/gomill/gomill_docs/settings.rst

 .. setting:: environ

-   Dictionary of strings (default None)
+   Dictionary mapping strings to strings (default None)

    This specifies environment variables to be set in the player process, in addition to those inherited from the parent.

-   The dictionary keys and values are both strings.

    Note that there is no special handling in this case for values which happen to be file or directory names.